Category Archives: Good Hair

 Diane:

 1. There is a huge misconception that black hair is coarse, strong, and can take a beating.
-That is true, in fact, black hair is the most fragile of every hair type, my Asian clients have the strongest hair very coarse now their hair can take a beating.
+That is true; in fact, black hair is the most fragile of all hair types.
+My Asian clients have the strongest hair, very coarse, and now their hair can take a beating.

 3. Keep your hair moisturized with a natural moisturizer and seal the ends with olive oil.
-Choose natural organic products and try to avoid products with mineral oils and petroleum oil.
-Natural oils like almond, coconut oil, olive oil, grape seed oil, and jojoba oils are much better.
+Choose natural organic products and try to avoid products with mineral oils and petroleum oils.
+Natural oils like almond, coconut oil, olive oil, grape seed oil, and jojoba oil are much better.

-4. If you use heat styling products (blow dryers, Flatirons) on your hair, try and cut it down to 1-2 times a month if you can, and make sure you use a heat protection shampoo and/or moisturizer, or a good heat protective serum/spray on your hair before flat ironing or curling.
+4. If you use heat styling products (blow dryers, flat irons) on your hair, try to cut it down to 1-2 times a month if you can, and make sure you use a heat protection shampoo and/or moisturizer, or a good heat protective serum/spray on your hair before flat ironing or curling.

 5. Make sure you sleep on a satin pillowcase or tie your hair up in a silk scarf so your hair can stay healthy and won’t break or tear.
 Silk or satin pillowcases, bonnets, and scarves will protect your hair from breakage while rubbing against certain fabrics that cause breakage.